 The Spanish Christmas countdown has 27 questions.
 A few involve drawing something simple, but most are questions or a prompts to do an action with a question.

 I included more than 24, so you can leave out a few that don’t seem to be a good fit for your kids.
-There are also left some blank question cards, so you can add your own ideas and add some personal questions.
+There are also some blank question cards, so you can add your own ideas and personal questions.